Compilation and Installation using Autoconf¶

 is

-- This option allows a specific set of DRI drivers to be built.
+${libdir}/dri. --with-dri-drivers=DRIVER,DRIVER,...- This option allows a specific set of DRI drivers to be built.
 For

 example,

-- Disable direct rendering in GLX.
+--with-dri-drivers="swrast,i965,radeon,nouveau".
+By default, the drivers will be chosen depending on the target platform.
+See the directorysrc/mesa/drivers/driin the source tree for available drivers.
+Beware that the swrast DRI driver is used by both libGL and the X.Org xserver GLX module to do software rendering, so you may run into problems if it is not available. --disable-driglx-direct- Disable direct rendering in GLX.
 Normally, direct hardware rendering through the DRI drivers and indirect software rendering are enabled in GLX.
 This option disables direct rendering entirely.
 It can be useful on architectures where kernel DRM modules are not available.

-- Enable Thread Local Storage (TLS) in GLX.
+--enable-glx-tls- Enable Thread Local Storage (TLS) in GLX.

-DEPRECATED, use
+--with-expat=DIRDEPRECATED, use

-instead.The DRI-enabled libGL uses expat to parse the DRI configuration files in
+PKG_CONFIG_PATHinstead.The DRI-enabled libGL uses expat to parse the DRI configuration files in

 OSMesa¶